 "If you're on a plant-based diet and you're only eating non-heme sources of iron, like beans," Wachob says, "you've got to think about combos to improve iron absorption."
 And while there are plenty of food combinations that can enhance iron absorption (vitamin C-rich foods, for example), Hill says it's equally important to pay attention to those that might hinder it.

 "In terms of inhibiting iron absorption, the most common ones that I see are coffee and tea being consumed at the same time as iron-rich meals," he says.
 "The tannins and the polyphenols in these drinks—as good as they are for you—will inhibit iron absorption."

 Now, this doesn't mean you should quit coffee and tea altogether—but if you plan on eating an iron-packed breakfast (tofu scramble, anyone?), save your morning cuppa for later.

-Iron deficiency is one of the most common mineral deficiencies in the world (primarily affecting women), Hill says, so this info is very important.
+Iron deficiency1 is one of the most common mineral deficiencies in the world (primarily affecting women2), Hill says, so this info is very important.
 Of course, if you're anemic, you're going to want to work with your doctor or dietitian and think about supplementation, he notes.
 But for those who simply want to make sure they're checking all of their nutritional boxes, it can be helpful to pay attention to what you are (and aren't) pairing with iron-rich foods.